 BRASS members include students who currently play brass, woodwind players who wish to learn a second instrument, and those who have never played an instrument before.
 We use silver-plated Bb instruments (same keys as band instruments).
 Players who are band members use their own mouthpiece to compliment embouchure development.
 We use four brass instruments: Trumpet (also referred to as Soprano), Mellophone (same as trumpet in method, but sound is more like a French horn), Baritone (same sound and mouthpiece as baritone or trombone) and Contra (similar to tuba).

 We play and teach all PERCUSSION instruments.
 The "Battery" section consists of snare drum, tenor drums, bass drums and cymbals.
 The battery is the marching percussion section you see on the field.
-The "Front Ensemble" includes mallet percussion instruments such as xylophone, marimba and orchestra bells.
-These insturments remain stationary on the front sideline, as they are too large to carry on the field.
+The "Front Ensemble" includes mallet percussion instruments such as xylophone, marimba and orchestra bells, as well as a collection of smaller percussion instruments and cymbals.
+This section remains stationary on the front sideline, as their instruments are too large to carry on the field.

 We use flags, props and lots of dance in the COLOR GUARD.
 This section of the corps visually interprets and enhances the music.
 Some woodwind players join this section,but again, no previous experience is required.

 Membership costs $725 tuition plus $150 equipment and uniform fee.
 You receive a $50 discount for each additional member from the same family.
 Members can earn most or all of their fees through credits for working at our bingo as well as other fundraising opportunities.
 Out-of-town individuals that require summer housing pay an additional fee that is given to their host family for living expenses.